legendarycode3/31-days-Of-reactjs-course/README.md

 To use the “useState” , you call the “useState” within a functional components to declare a state variable ,.
 It returns an array  containing (the following 2 properties): </br>
 1. The current state value. </br>
 2. The function to update that value (which triggers a re-render). </br>

+“In Summary”, useState is the mechanism for adding  the concept of  “state” to a modern functional component. </br>